-Are you grateful or greedy?
+How’s your gratitude-meter these days?
 Closely connected to our discussion on contentment is the idea of gratitude.
 When we are grateful for what we have, it magically becomes enough.
 However, when we compare and complain that what we have isn’t good enough, we convince ourselves that more is the answer.
-More will change our disposition and make us happy, when in truth, it only leaves us more unsatisfied.
+We believe that more will change our disposition and make us happy, when in truth, it only leaves us more unsatisfied.
 As Joshua Becker of Becoming Minimalist says,

 By disciplining myself to be grateful for what I have, I see how what I already own both serves me well and helps me to be patient, while I wait for the right time to upgrade or purchase new.
 Our things are meant to serve us; we are not meant to be enslaved to them.
 But, greediness makes us a slave, often putting us into debt and holding us in a constant state of dissatisfaction.